Intentional Innovation Foundation

 The NASA Knights are based at New Horizons Regional Education Center in Hampton, Virginia and are considered a NASA Langley Research Center “house team.”
 One of Virginia’s longest-running FIRST Robotics Competition teams, the NASA Knights compete as FRC Team 122.

-The Rumble in the Roads is an annual offseason developmental FIRST Robotics Competition (FRC) tournament which features as many as 32 high school robotics teams from Maryland, North Carolina, and Virginia in one day of intense and fun competition.
+The Rumble is an annual offseason developmental FIRST Robotics Competition (FRC) tournament which features as many as 32 high school robotics teams from Maryland, North Carolina, and Virginia in one day of intense and fun competition.
 Free for spectators and open to the public, the event is an effective tool for strengthening and growing existing teams by providing them an experience that simulates a regular-season competition.
 With this opportunity to practice, these teams are more competitive in the next build and competition season because they better understand the mechanics of a tournament.
 Participating students win recognition, gain self-confidence, develop people and life skills, make new friends, and perhaps discover an unforeseen career path.

 In addition, some Rumble competitors are pre-rookie teams– those who plan to register a brand-new rookie team for the first time in the upcoming season.
 To help these teams acclimate to competition, our event managers pair them alongside veteran competitors who share knowledge, experience, and resources like drive teams, pit crew members, and drivetrains.

-peninsula STEM Gym white
+Peninsula STEM Gym

 The Peninsula STEM Gym is a community practice facility for youth STEM competition teams.
 Located in central Newport News, the Peninsula STEM Gym offers local student robotics teams a 2,500 sqft practice area for testing robot functionality and improving their game.
 Since its establishment in 2018, the facility has enabled teams to gain driving practice, discover ways to iterate and improve their robot designs, and better prepare to compete against other top Virginia teams as well as on the world stage.
 As a place for student robotics teams to develop competition robots and have real-world engineering experiences that will inspire a lifelong interest in science and math, the STEM Gym provides an indispensable service for the students of the Peninsula.